gakz/go-demo-hedera-ledger-rest/README.md

 # go-demo-ledger-rest

-This sample app is a REST API that reades and writes messages the Hedera distrubuted ledger.
+This sample app is a REST API that reads and writes messages to the Hedera distrubuted ledger.
 It is written in Go and utilizes the Hedera Go SDK.
+The function of this demo app is to log vehicle maintenance/repairs onto a public, immutable ledger, in this case the Hedera network.
+App users could use it to prove they did maintenance on their vehicle, which would be usefull for resale evalution purposes.
+Orgazizations, like police departments and repair shops could also use it to record incidents like accident damage.

+## Setup

 This sample app assumes you have already installed the GO distribution.
 If not, you can find instructions [here](https://golang.org/doc/install)